 Neil graduated from the University of Birmingham in 2002, and completed his higher surgical training in Otolaryngology, Head and Neck Surgery in 2017.
 He was awarded his PhD in 2014, for work examining the role of a novel proto-oncogene in the aetiology of thyroid cancer, and continued post-doctoral research in Birmingham while completing his clinical training.
 He served as President for the Association of Otolaryngologists in Training between 2016 and 2017.

-Neil has lectured widely on the subject of head and neck/thyroid cancer.
-He has a strong clinical and translational research focus on thyroid cancer, and has a significant research portfolio on qualitative research in head and neck cancer as well as global surgery to improve outcomes for head and neck malignancies.
+Neil has lectured and published widely on the subject of head and neck/thyroid cancer.
+He has a strong clinical and translational research focus on thyroid disease, and has a significant research portfolio on qualitative research in head and neck cancer as well as global surgery to improve outcomes for head and neck malignancies.